-Last Updated on October 13, 2021 by Maggie Sutton
+Last Updated on October 13, 2021 by Maggie Looker

 Disasters occur across the country, typically with little to no warning.
 Between fires, floods, hurricanes, or a host of other catastrophes, communities year after year are devistated.
 For the police and first responders in those communities, a glimmer of hope has started to arrive sooner thanks to the National Fraternal Order Of Police (FOP) Foundation’s Disaster Area Relief Team (DART) national response team.

 The FOP is the number one voice of law enforcement officers in the country.
 They are the oldest and largest union with 364,000+ members.
 Their Foundation is the charitable arm that lets them provide for officers and their families in their biggest time of need.
 As of August 2021, when the most recent donation of $10,000 occurred, Homes for Heroes Foundation has granted a total of $32,500 to the FOP Foundation.

 We were able to talk to Jason Smith, Chairman of the FOP Foundation’s DART, about the organization and how it helps police in times of need.

 The FOP Foundation